Da-Colon/codetrain/README.md

 <b>Built with</b>

-- React
+- React:
   Javascript library used to build the frontend client of the application.
 Primarily built with functional components and react hooks.

-- Express and Node.js
+- Express and Node.js:
   Framework used to build the backend server of the application.
 Models and routes serve as an API for the client.

-- PostgreSQL
+- PostgreSQL:
   SQL databases used for all data storage in the application.
 SQL quereis are used in the models for all CRUD operations.
 Tables in the DB store user info, resource posts, job listings, applications, messages,and reports.

-- React-router
+- React-Router:
   Navigational components used for all page routing throughout the website.

-- Redux
+- Redux:
   Application state manager used to store the user data of logged in users and pass it to components throughout the application.

-- Passport.js
+- Passport.js:
   Middleware used for user login authentication.

-- Bulma/Bloomer
+- Bulma/Bloomer:
   CSS framework used to style many components in the application.

-- Styled-components
+- Styled-components:
   React component styling used to create custom unified styling throughout the application.

 ## Features